jlangch/venice/doc/readme/macros.md

 ```

 Note: Without the `!macroexpand` command one will see for every `(test)` run a
-different time.
-Because the macro is always expanded and evaluated!
+different time because the macro is always expanded and evaluated!